15 Best ABM Software Platforms of 2026

 gong-screenshot

-Gong is a revenue intelligence platform that captures and analyzes customer-facing interactions, including sales calls, emails, and meetings, to provide intelligence on account health, buying committee dynamics, and deal risks.
+Gong has rebranded as the "Revenue AI OS," built on what it calls the world's "richest revenue graph."
+Gong Capture (conversation intelligence) records and analyzes customer-facing interactions, while Gong Engage (AI-powered sales engagement) provides AI-drafted sequencing informed by conversation context.
 For ABM programs, Gong serves as the feedback loop that tells you whether your account strategy is actually working in conversations.

-• AI-powered conversation analysis for topics, keywords, and sentiment
+• AI-powered conversation analytics for topics, keywords, and sentiment

 • Market intelligence through competitor and product mention tracking